Wild and other hostile NHL teams sharing same hotels in Edmonton

 "It'll be a little awkward if we've got an elevator full of Vancouver guys.
 I don't know if I'm going to be getting in it," winger Jordan Greenway said Friday on a video call before the team's practice in Edmonton.
 "But other than that, the play will stay on the ice and it will be very competitive.
 I don't know if anything's going to happen in the hotel, but I can definitely see it carrying over to the next game."

-Not only are the 12 teams situated in Edmonton for the NHL’s tournament-style return sharing accommodations at hotels, but they’re also accessing the same amenities in the bubble — from restaurants to activity spaces.
-Players were instructed to stay mostly in their hotel rooms for the first five days and to only interact with their team’s traveling party but now that they’ve cleared that timeline, they’re more likely to come across players from other teams while roaming around the bubble.
+Not only are the 12 teams situated in Edmonton for the NHL's tournament-style return sharing accommodations at hotels, but they're also accessing the same amenities in the bubble — from restaurants to activity spaces.
+Players were instructed to stay mostly in their hotel rooms for the first five days and to only interact with their team's traveling party, but now that they have cleared that timeline, they are more likely to come across players from other teams while roaming around the bubble.

-“I don’t think you’re going to get in an argument with anyone about a game in the hotel by any means.
-But that’s just the way it’s going to be right now.
-It’ll be different for sure.”
+"I don't think you're going to get in an argument with anyone about a game in the hotel by any means.
+But that's just the way it's going to be right now."

-The Wild practiced Friday afternoon in Edmonton and the team will get one more session in Saturday before taking on the Canucks on Sunday.
+The Wild practiced Friday in Edmonton, and the team will get one more session in Saturday before taking on the Canucks on Sunday.

-Coach Dean Evason said everybody’s healthy and the Wild will use these last few workouts to focus on Vancouver.
-He’s still planning on informing goalies Devan Dubnyk and Alex Stalock who the Game 1 starter will be Saturday.
+Coach Dean Evason said everybody is healthy and the Wild will use these last few workouts to focus on Vancouver.
+He is still planning on informing goalies Devan Dubnyk and Alex Stalock who the Game 1 starter will be Saturday.

 "We aren't going to tell anybody before we speak to our goaltenders face to face and tell them how we go about our business," Evason said.